 ✥ ✥ ✥

-Visions evolve over time, and some product efforts discover rather quickly that while the original Vision was off the mark, that basic ideas can carry through to support what is sometimes an even grander Vision.
+Visions evolve over time, and some product efforts bring a quick discovery that the original Vision was off the mark, but the basic ideas can carry through to support what is sometimes an even grander Vision.
 Because we are agile, we can adjust our progress towards the Vision, or can even adjust the Vision itself over time.

 Katsuaki Watanabe, then CEO of Toyota, believed in setting “impossible goals” as visions that drove Toyota’s strategic direction: